Chapter 11 Formatting Objects in Word

 Picture Layout

 The Picture Layout command provides the user with a menu of preset layouts to use with multiple pictures (Figure 11).
-To use this feature:
+These steps will help you use this feature:

 1. Select the pictures.
 Click the first picture and hold the CTRL key while clicking on the other pictures.
 (If the CTRL key does not work, change the Layout Options of the pictures to a With Text Wrapping option.
 See the Arrange Group section for more details.)